apache/iceberg/format/spec.md

 * **Evolution** -- Tables will support full schema and partition spec evolution.
 Schema evolution supports safe column add, drop, reorder and rename, including in nested structures.
 * **Dependable types** -- Tables will provide well-defined and dependable support for a core set of types.
 * **Storage separation** -- Partitioning will be table configuration.
 Reads will be planned using predicates on data values, not partition values.
 Tables will support evolving partition schemes.
 * **Formats** -- Underlying data file formats will support identical schema evolution rules and types.
-Both read-optimized and write-optimized formats will be available.
+Both read- and write-optimized formats will be available.

 ## Overview